HarshGupta-coder/Jenkins-ECR-Docker-Email-Integration/README.md

 ### 2. Jenkins Pipeline

-- The Jenkins pipeline script defined in the project's documentation automates the following stages:
+- The Jenkins pipeline script defined in the project's repo automates the following stages:
   - Code checkout from your GitHub repository.
   - Building a Docker image with a unique tag.
   - Pushing the Docker image to Amazon Elastic Container Registry (ECR).